Should engineer be a protected title? Yes, as a way to let the public quickly know if someone can safely perform a certain task.

-A college degree – a piece of paper
+A college degree is only a piece of paper

 This piece of paper doesn’t mean you’re knowledgeable.
 And for sure it doesn’t mean you have any experience.

-But, it does show you’ve been exposed to the basics of engineering.
-And you have the ability to learn something.
+But, it does show you’ve had exposure to the basics of engineering.
+Thus, you have the ability to learn technical subjects.

-Now, if you absorbed the information or not is an entirely different matter.
+Now, if you absorb the knowledge or not is an entirely different matter.

-Legal action against usage of the “engineer” title
+Taking legal action against improper usage of the “engineer” title

 As I said, I’m fine with protecting the “professional engineer” title.
-But, I’m against the overreaching and taking legal action against a degreed engineer.
+But, I’m against taking legal action against certain degreed engineers.